danthedrummer/HuddlOut_server/README.md

 **NOTES:** *Username must be between 7 and 20 characters.
 Password must be between 7 and 50 characters.*

+**PRIVACY TYPES:** *PUBLIC - Account can be accessed by other users, PRIVATE - Account cannot be accessed by other users*

 #### Change password

 **GET:** *api/auth/changePassword*